phillippelevidad/self-driving-car-js/README.md

 ### Neural Network Architecture

 Each car's movement is controlled by a neural network.
 The network makes decisions based on sensory inputs, guiding the car through the environment.
-The architecture is simplistic, yet sufficient to demonstrate basic decision-making in an AI-controlled vehicle.
+The architecture is simplistic, but enough to demonstrate basic decision-making in an AI-controlled vehicle.

 ### Genetic Algorithm